17 Beautiful Shrubs with Purple Flowers

 Heather is a small shrub from the heather family with narrow tetrahedral leaves.

-• Plant Size: 1.5-2 feet tall
+height height 1.5-2 feet tall

 Heather is loved for its long-lasting, brightly-colored flowers.
 Commonly known for its purple color, you can also find it in shades of red, orange, yellow, pink, and white.
 It has long, upright stalks of tiny, scale-like leaves and tons of tiny bell-shaped flowers.

 Like most purple flowering shrubs, it blooms from late summer into fall.
 Heather isn’t picky but loves acidic soil and cooler climates.
-Check before planting because it’s considered an invasive species in the US, Canada, Australia, and New Zealand.
+Check before planting because it’s considered an invasive species in parts of the US, Canada, Australia, and New Zealand.

 Hebe